Ticketedmoon/compiler-construction-cal-language/README.md

+This project involves the use of JavaCC / JJTree to construct a java compiler for our own programming language entitled: CAL - The project covers the first 4 phases of compiler construction: • Lexical Analysis • Syntax Analysis • Semantic Analysis • Intermediate Code Generation.

 The compilation process consists of a number of phases.
 The number of phases varies from compiler to compiler depending on their complexity.